 I first want to clarify that thyroid medications are not in the same family as harsh drugs and immunosuppressants used to treat other autoimmune conditions.
 Thyroid medications are a supplemental dose or replacement for a hormone that is necessary for you to live.

-If your thyroid is too damaged from Hashimoto’s, you may need supplemental thyroid hormone for the rest of your life.
-My thyroid was ablated so I certainly do.
+If your thyroid is too damaged from Hashimoto’s, you may need supplemental thyroid medication for the rest of your life.
+My thyroid was ablated, so I certainly do.
 This does not mean you have failed or that your condition cannot be reversed.
 Reversing Hashimoto’s means that your immune system is no longer attacking your thyroid, your antibodies have disappeared, and you are symptom-free.
 Now I’ll address the million-dollar question.

 There is no “one size fits all” when it comes to thyroid medications and I don’t believe that there is one right choice for everyone.